ymilkessa/huddlers-react/README.md

 All three hooks can receive an optional `url` argument, which specifies the URL to use for interfacing with the cache.
 The default url is the same one used in the [huddlers js library](https://www.npmjs.com/package/huddlers).

-Meanwhile, both `useFetchFeed` and `useAuthorEvents` can accept the following optional arguments:
+Meanwhile, both `useFetchFeed` and `useFetchAuthorEvents` can accept the following optional arguments:

 - `kinds`: An array of event kinds to fetch.
 An empty array means the API should return all kinds.
 The default is an empty array.
 - `limit`: The maximum number of events to fetch.
 The default is 20.